JeffersonLab/coatjava/docs/dev_notes.md

 ## Controlling Log Levels

 To control the log level of a class with a `Logger`, use properties.
-As CLI options, you may use, for example,
+For example, use `java` options:
 ```
 -Dorg.jlab.detector.helicity.HelicityGenerator.level=FINEST   # sets HelicityGenerator level to FINEST
 -D.level=FINE   # sets the level of all loggers to FINE